crashoverride777/swifty-sk-scroll-view/README.md

 page3ScrollView.addChild(sprite2)
 ```

 - Step 7: I made some class func so if you need to disable your scrollView incase you overlay another menu ontop of the scrollView or if you pressed a button.
-Again you will probably have to play around here and see how the buttons interact with the scrollView.
+You will have to play around here and see how your buttons interact with the scrollView.

 ```swift
 CustomScrollView.enable()